A floor installer died in a weekend fall on his boss's property. His family wants answers | CBC News

 Louise Martel, whose partner Rick Bastien was one of six employees who died in the January 2022 Eastway Tank explosion in Ottawa, knows what it's like to wait.

 The precise cause and circumstances of that blast remain unknown nearly two years later.
-And in a sad twist of fate, Martel is neighbours with Hill's aunt and uncle.
+In a sad twist of fate, Martel is neighbours with Hill's aunt and uncle.

 Her advice for Hill's family is simple.